GiveLink vs Givebutter — Honest Comparison (2026)

 -

-Developer platform with MCP server.
-GiveLink offers a REST API and Model Context Protocol (MCP) server — meaning AI assistants and custom tools can interact with your fundraising data programmatically.
+Developer platform with coming-soon MCP.
+GiveLink plans public API and MCP access for future developer workflows.
 This is unique in the nonprofit space and opens integration possibilities that Givebutter's limited API cannot match.

 -